DEShawResearch/Random123-Boost/README.md

 'Seeding' a counter_based_engine corresponds to 'keying' its underlying Prf.
 But note that the key space is typically much larger than a single value of the engine's output_type.
-So, counter_based_engine has additional constructors that allow it to be constructed or seeded from a value of the Prf's key_type or from an existing Prf.
+So, counter_based_engine has additional members that allow it to be constructed or seeded from a uintmax_t, a value of the Prf's key_type or from an existing Prf.
 I.e.,

     counter_based_engine(uintmax_t);